gvwilson/thirdbit/src/fiction/santas/index.md

-Santa Greenwood made the biggest splash: between his size and hitting the water in a spread-eagle bellyflop, he actually, briefly, made a dent in the water.
+Santa Greenwood made the biggest splash: between his size and hitting the water in a spread-eagle bellyflop, he briefly made a dent in the water.
 Finner had only a moment to admire how Santa Hood tucked in her elbows to plunge into the water as gracefully as a seahawk diving for fish before discovering the hard way that it was very, very cold.